Loading…

 Coordination becomes a tax.
 At 8 people, everyone knows what everyone else is doing.
 At 30, that's gone — and the meetings, status updates, and follow-ups multiply.
 AI's biggest single contribution here is reducing coordination overhead through better notes, summaries, and async communication.

 Process variance gets visible.
 Two account managers do the same job differently.
 Three quote-writers have three different formats.
-AI exposes — and can help fix — the inconsistency that was tolerable at smaller scale.
+AI exposes — and can help fix — the inconsistency that was tolerable at smaller scale, a problem franchise businesses know better than anyone.

 Risk profile increases.
 You handle more customer data, more financial transactions, more contracts.
 The casual approach to AI tooling that worked at 5 staff starts creating real exposure.